Learning Consumer Preferences from Bundle Sales Data: Bundle Sales Data and Estimation

 \subsection{The EM Algorithm}

 Instead of focusing on the (log-)likelihood function of the observed data with missing values, the EM algorithm focuses on the complete-data log-likelihood function, i.e.,

-Note that as an objective function, $l(\bth;\bm X, \bm Z)$ is a lot easier to handle than $l(\bth;\bm X)$: because of the form of $f$ (belonging to the exponential family), the complete-data log-likelihood is a quadratic function, which is easy to optimize.
-However, $\bm Z$ is not observed from the data.
+Note that as an objective function, {$\ell(\bth;\bm D, \bm Z)$} is easier to handle than {$\ell(\bth;\bm D)$}.
+Given complete valuation data, the Gaussian log-likelihood has standard closed-form maximizers for $\bmu$ and $\bsig$.
+However, $\bm Z$ is not observed in the transaction data.

 The EM algorithm circumvents the issue by estimating $\bth^{(t)}$ iteratively.
 In each iteration, suppose $\bth^{(t)}=\left(\bm \mu^{(t)},\bm \Sigma^{(t)}\right)$ is given.
 We first evaluate the expected complete-data log-likelihood over $\bm Z$, i.e.,